WHY THE Sudoku Gameboard?

 You may want to check it out.
 It will open in a separate window

-which you can set side by side with the Best Sukoku Player.
+which you can set side by side with the Sudoku Gameboard.

-So, let's see what The Player looks like and how it works.
+So, let's see what The Gameboard looks like and how it works.

 Notice that the nine rows and nine columns are well